Big Four Bridge: Pedestrian bridge

 In February 2011, Kentucky and Indiana announced that the two states, along with the City of Jeffersonville, would allocate $22 million in funding to complete the Big Four Bridge project, creating a pedestrian and bicycle path to link Louisville and Jeffersonville.
 Indiana would spend up to $8 million and the City of Jeffersonville would provide $2 million in matching dollars to pay for construction of a ramp to the Big Four Bridge.
 Kentucky pledged $12 million to replace the deck on the bridge and connect it to the spiral ramp that was completed in Waterfront Park.

-On February 7, 2013, the Louisville ramp was opened for pedestrian and bicycle traffic.
-Initially planned for August 2013, the Jeffersonville ramp opened on May 20, 2014.

 After unsuccessful litigation to stop the project, the Big Four Bridge was converted into a pedestrian and bicycle bridge as part of Louisville Waterfront Park and the ongoing revitalization of the Louisville riverfront.
 This conversion had been proposed and planned since the 1990s.
 Previously, the George Rogers Clark Memorial Bridge downstream, which carries U.S. Route 31 across the river, was the only bridge allowing bicyclists and pedestrians to travel between Louisville and the neighboring Indiana cities of New Albany, Clarksville, and Jeffersonville.

-In February 2013, pedestrians were allowed to access the completed bridge from the ramp on the Kentucky side.
-The Indiana ramp opened on May 20, 2014.
+On February 7, 2013, pedestrians were allowed to access the completed bridge from the ramp on the Kentucky side.
+Initially planned to open in August 2013, the Indiana-side ramp in Jeffersonville opened on May 20, 2014.
 Lighting along the bridge is required for safety and had been redesigned to please nearby residents.
 Originally, the lighting was to be similar to that on the Kentucky side, which has computer-controlled lights that can show various colors.
 The Indiana construction also had to be cautious of historic properties.

 During Thunder Over Louisville, the Big Four Bridge sets the limit on how close private boats can get to the fireworks, which are centered three bridges away on the George Rogers Clark Memorial Bridge.

 The Waterfront Development Corporation spent $500,000 in upgrades to the Louisville Waterfront Park near the bridge, which took place from late 2015 to early 2016.
 Improvements included additional landscaping, a new path west from the ramp, and a plaza underneath the bridge.